Maalot Educational Network | Evaluated Learning Experience

 September 2009 - Present.

-Upon successful completion of the course, students will be able to: identify and define the major categories of melachah*; distinguish the principles behind each melachah and apply them to a broad range of situations: compare and contrast diverse opinions as they pertain to the Laws of Shabbat as discussed in contemporary sources.
+Upon successful completion of the course, students will be able to: identify and define the major categories of melachah*; distinguish the principles behind each melachah and apply them to a broad range of situations; and compare and contrast diverse opinions as they pertain to the Laws of Shabbat as discussed in contemporary sources.